 Other Infrastructure Summary Assessment Further Work Air Quality No issues have been identified.
 The site is not within an Air Quality Management Area (AQMA).
 Mitigation (dependent upon detail of development).
 Community Facilities Nottinghamshire County Council may seek contributions towards libraries to mitigate the impact of the development.
 This would need to be subject to further consideration at the time of any planning application submission.
 Education Contributions to primary and secondary education will be required.
 Further discussion required with the LA as part of the planning application process.
 Green Infrastructure Open Space Enhancement of GI Corridors will be required as per the Green Infrastructure Strategy.
-Further dialogue with BBC Parks & Environmen required.
+Further dialogue with BBC Parks & Environment required.
 Opportunities for change / opportunities for enhancement of GI Corridors will need to be addressed as per the Green Infrastructure Strategy at the planning application stage.
 Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £6061.
 [Nottingham West CCG figures, April 2017] Further discussion with the Nottingham West CCG as part of the planning application process.
 Utilities No requirements identified.
 Further discussion with Utilities providers required as part of planning application.

-Other Infrastructure Summary Assessment Further Work Waste, Recycling & Energy Liaison with BBC Waste & Recycling will be Management any additional throughput and cannot be further expanded.
+Other Infrastructure Summary Assessment Further Work Waste, Recycling & Energy Management Beeston Recycling Centre site has limited potential for any additional throughput and cannot be further expanded.
 Developer contributions may be required.
 Each dwelling will require space for 4 bins to be located at the property.
-[All NCC comments within pre- March 2017 stakeholder meeting representations] required.
+Liaison with BBC Waste & Recycling will be required.
+[All NCC comments within pre- March 2017 stakeholder meeting representations]